 Staff Note.
 Existing law is not clear to what extent this provision applies to durable powers of attorney for health care.
 Subdivision (a) of Civil Code Section 2402 excludes health care powers, but subdivision (b), from which draft Section 8225 comes, is silent.
-From this one could draw an implication that the nomination provision of subdivision (b) applies to both types of durable powers.
+From this, one could draw an implication that the nomination provision of subdivision (b) applies to both types of durable powers.
+It was decided at the September 1991 meeting to inset "for property" in subdivision (a).
+See September 1991 Minutes, at 15.